Grad Dip MCSP SRP

 Currently, if you are a new Mum, she can see you virtually via Zoom from the comfort of home if you

 would prefer not to travel, alongside face to face appointment options.

 Treatment of third and fourth degree perineal tears remains one of her key interests, as well as other

 conditions treated within pelvic health, including bladder leakage (stress and urge incontinence),

 prolapse, pelvic floor muscle weakness, sexual dysfunction (pain with sexual activity), bowel problems

 (including leakage) and pelvic pain.

 1 in every 3 women are affected by women’s health problems over their lifetime.

-Away from work, Jo has two children, and loves to spend her free time laughing, cooking and eating with friends and family as well as exercise classes and karaoke , though the latter is more enthusiasm than talent!
+Away from work, Jo has two teenagers, and loves to spend her time, laughing, cooking and eating with